-Intrinsic Strength Training® is an innovative training system that symmetrically tones a man & woman’s physique while improving coordination, posture, and movement literacy.
-Intrinsic Strength Training® rebuilds your cores foundation, improves active range of motion, and increases full body blood flow through upright resistance training.
-With a focus on improving the mind-body connection through full body function, enhancing the ability to control your own body, expanding your physical abilities and life experiences.
+Intrinsic Strength Training® is an innovative training system that symmetrically tones a man & woman’s physique while improving coordination, posture, core strength, and movement literacy.
+Intrinsic Strength Training® rebuilds your cores foundation, improves active range of motion, and improves muscle composition through upright resistance training.
+The focus of improving the mind-body connection through full body resistance training for a greater ability to control their body while expanding your physical capabilities for enhanced life experiences.

 Angelo Grinceri – FAFS, RKC, PCC – is a movement specialist, coach and author of Intrinsic Strength: A Breakthrough Program for Real-World Functional Strength and True Athletic Power.
 Angelo reshapes and improves New York City’s finest bodies.
 His fitness & wellness advice has been featured in PEOPLE, Eat This Not That, bodybuilding.com Gear Patrol, MSN, Muscle & Performance, Fox5NY, Yahoo, Galore, Elite Daily, Wellvyl, and Cheatsheet.

 Angelo’s fitness journey started with a focus on aesthetics and bodybuilding.
 While growing as an athlete and coach his focus shifted to strength training, corrective exercise, and improving athletic function.
 He soon realized these different modalities needed to be connected and Intrinsic Strength Training® was born.
 The Sexiest Trainer Alive (says PEOPLE Magazine) has a results and science proven program that improves posture, coordination and movement literacy while burning fat, building muscle and chiseling your core.